 But then who would defeat Voldemort?
 Could he leave his friends here with a madman still on the loose if he had the power to put an end to it?

 Voldemort had been the one who murdered his parents.
 He was the one who made his life this way.
 If anything, he was going to finish this war for his parents because they sacrificed so much for him.

 They sacrificed their lives for him.

-Harry could honor their sacrifices, and hopefully make them proud.
+Harry wanted honor their sacrifices, and hopefully make them proud.

-By the way his life was going right now however, Harry didn't know how much more he could handle before he broke into a million pieces that couldn't be put back together.
+But he didn't know how much more he could handle before he shattered into a million pieces that couldn't be put back together.
 He was sick of being the Boy Who Lived.
-Nobody seemed to really understand what he was going through or what he had already gone through.
+Nobody seemed to really understand what he'd been through or what was going through.

 His friends did mean a lot to him and he was forever grateful to have had them by his side during all those difficult times.
-They have each other and their families, so he wouldn't be missed too much right?
+But they have each other and their families, so Harry wouldn't be missed too much, right?